Showit Website Design

 YOU HAVE QUESTIONS, WE HAVE ANSWERS

-Yes, these website templates are designed specifically for the Showit platform (which includes a built-in WordPress blog).
+Our Showit templates only work with the Showit platform (which includes a built-in WordPress blog).
 If you’re looking for WordPress only themes, head over to our WordPress page.

 You’ll receive everything you need to publish your new site—fonts, graphics, color palettes, etc. We’ll send you an email immediately after your purchase with directions for installing your template.
 And you’ll also get access to a series of videos explaining how to make updates to your site.

-Submit a request and Showit will move it for you.
+Submit a request and Showit will help get the process started.
 This process generally takes a few days.
-Yes, they’ll do it FOR YOU.
-Awesome, right?

 No. Choose your Showit subscription and you’re good to go!

 Showit has SEO features built-in for all Showit users.
 Additionally, WordPress is generally considered one of the most search engine friendly content management systems.
-You can check out a tutorial on using the SEO settings in Showit here.
+For a deep dive into Showit SEO, check out this post.

 Do I need to know any code?
 As with anything else, it takes a little time to learn.
 But we think Showit is one of the easiest website builders on the market.
 The back-end has a similar feel to Lightroom and the Adobe Suite, so photographers and designers should adjust easily.